Vommy/Discord-Music-Bot/README.md

 # Discord-Music-Bot

 A discord bot that plays music in a voice channel.
+Test